dshawth/IdleEth/README.md

 > Automatically mine Ethereum when your system idles

 This program helps you get the most out of your system.
-It automatically starts mining Ethereum using [ethminer] when you are not using your computer and automatically stops mining when you resume.
+It automatically starts mining Ethereum using [Ethminer](https://github.com/ethereum-mining/ethminer) when you are not using your computer and automatically stops mining when you resume.